 What Can a General Virtual Assistant Do For Me..?

 Virtual employees have different levels of experience, knowledge and capabilities and therefore have different limitations as well.

-The tasks a VA can perform really depend on the skill sets of each of them.
+The tasks a General VA can perform really depend on the skill sets of each of them.
 But quite frankly, there are some tasks that simply can’t be done by just one person simply because it is a whole different area of expertise.

 For example, if you need a Web Developer, you can expect that this person can also do a little bit, if not, a good amount of graphic design since graphic design also entails knowledge on web development and vice versa.
 However, that’s it.
 Web developers do not usually do other tasks like article writing or SEO work, simply because web development alone is a broad area of expertise and an entirely different skill set altogether.

 On the flip side of the coin, don’t expect a General VA to be able to develop and design websites for you and a SEO specialist to be a fantastic writer.
 It simply doesn’t work that way.

 Just because the table below shows you what WE feel is the best way to approach hiring virtual staff, it doesn’t mean that you can’t be different, or have your virtual assistants try different tasks out to see if they can perform them properly.
 We all want to get good value for our hiring dollars, obviously!

 So, here is a quick guide, charting the four main types of virtual assistants in today’s savvy, online world, and the concentration of tasks they can perform for you to solid, professional levels.